CarlosM10011/swamp-updater/README.md

 get flagged by MS Defender, so you may have to build your own bootloaders if that happens to you.
-Building the pyinstaller bootloaders requires either MinGW or Visual Studio on Windows, so it may be easier for you to use the precompiled binaries located under the dist directory.
+Building the pyinstaller bootloaders requires either MinGW or Visual Studio on Windows, so it may be easier for you to use the precompiled binaries.

 Installation / Usage
 ================================================================================
-To use, simply copy over the swamp-updater.exe and swamp-updater-beta.exe binaries under the dist directory to your swamp directory.
+To use, simply copy over the swamp-updater.exe and swamp-updater-beta.zip to your swamp directory.
 When ever you wish to update, simply run the executable from Windows Explorer.
 Edit the excluded_files.txt file if you wish to exclude files from being replaced.